 If no pty is used, sudo calls fork(2), sets up the execution environment as described above, and uses the execve(2) system call to run the command in the child process.
 The main sudo process waits until the command has completed, then passes the command's exit status to the security policy's close function and exits.
 As a special case, if the policy plugin does not define a close function, sudo will execute the command directly instead of calling fork(2) first.
-The sudoers policy plugin will only define a close function when I/O logging is enabled, a pty is required, an SELinux role is specified, the command has an associated timeout, or the pam_session or pam_setcred options are enabled.
-Both pam_session and pam setcred are enabled by default on systems using PAM.
+The sudoers policy plugin will only define a close function when I/O logging is enabled, a pty is required, or the pam_session or pam_setcred options are enabled.
+Note that pam_session and pam_setcred are enabled by default on systems using PAM.